Taichung Power Plant: Pollution

-Future expansion
+Future projects

-There is an expansion plan to build two new 800 MW units by 2016.
+Taichung Power Plant plans to add two gas-fired Combined Cycle units each with a capacity of 1.3 gigawatts by 31 August 2025 and 31 August 2026 respectively.
+Additionally, anywhere from two to four coal-powered units will be decommissioned by 2030 in order to align with the government's policy of air quality improvement.

 Events

 2017

-On 4 August 2017, unit 7 generator of the plant tripped at 9:25 a.m. due to low vacuum in its steam condenser system which triggered the safety protection system.
+On 4 August 2017, unit 7 generator of the plant tripped at 9:25 a.m, due to low vacuum in its steam condenser system which triggered the safety protection system.
 The event caused a power reduction of 500 MW but it was quickly restored and restarted at 12:35 p.m.

 On 5 August 2017, unit 1 generator of the plant malfunctioned due to a broken boiler pipe which led to the reduction of 530 MW power generation.

 2021

 On 10 June 2021, a fire broke out at the coal conveyor belt of the plant.
-It started at 7:03 a.m. and managed to be extinguished 3 hours later.
+It started at 7:03 a.m and managed to be extinguished 3 hours later.

 Awards

 On 8 November 2010, the power plant won the outstanding award at the 23rd National QCC Competition, organized by Industrial Development Bureau of the Ministry of Economic Affairs.

+On 10 July 2016, this power plant won the international award of COLS, organized by the Taiwan Ministry of Power.